saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 In the example, I used `get_facts` and `get_bgp_neighbors`.
 But these are not the only `getters` that NAPALM provides us with.
 There are many more [NAPALM getters](https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix) for you to check out.

-In addition to these getters, NAPALM also enables you to [configure the devices](https://napalm.readthedocs.io/en/latest/support/index.html#configuration-support-matrix).
+And in case you are looking to do more then information gathering, NAPALM also enables you to [configure the devices](https://napalm.readthedocs.io/en/latest/support/index.html#configuration-support-matrix).

 <br>